NovatecConsulting/technologyconsulting-showcase-orderdomain/README.md

 - some validations to avoid NPE's
 - check functionality of ItemSession.getSubList -> refactor this "PARTS"-thing...
 - OrderStatus model is not clean, i.e. DELETED order are also counted with order/count_by_customer/{id}
+- build DTO jar file with the objects in the REST interface so the the integration tests could also run form the EAR